gango-anan/design-teardown/README.md

 This repository contains a project which consists of designing a heatmap of Smashing Magazine home page using variant gray scales.

-## Below is a screenshop of the completed page
+## Below is a screenshot of the completed page

 ![screenshot](./images/screenshot.png)